-Dr. Ke Chen is an academic staff member of School of Computer Science at The University of Manchester.
+Dr. Ke Chen is an academic staff member of School of Computer Science at The University of Manchester (UoM), where he directs the Machine Learning and Perception (MLP@UoM) Lab affiliated with the Machine Learning and Optimization Research Group.
 He does research and teaching in Artificial Intelligence and Computer Science.
 His main research interests include machine learning, pattern recognition, machine perception, computational cognitive systems and their applications in intelligent system development.
-He directs the Lab of Machine Learning and Perception affiliated with the Machine Learning and Optimization Research Group .

 He has been with The University of Manchester since 2003.
 He was with Peking University, The University of Birmingham, The Ohio State University, Kyushu Institute of Technology and Tsinghua University after receiving a PhD in computer science in 1990.
 He was a visiting senior researcher at Microsoft Research Asia and a visiting professor at The Hong Kong Polytechnic University.